-Tyler Park Center for the Arts maintains partnerships with the following organizations, and is actively developing relationships others on an ongoing basis.
+Tyler Park Center for the Arts maintains partnerships with the following organizations, and is actively developing relationships with others on an ongoing basis.

 Area Agencies on Aging (AAAs) are local aging programs that provide information and services on a range of assistance for older adults and those who care for them.